 In a speech delivered to a graduating class at his alma mater, he reminded the audience of the importance of finding your purpose in life, even if it means you have to sacrifice money and comfort.

-The search for purpose is uncomfortable, paved with doubt, failures, and difficulty, but it can lead to a more meaningful life.
+The search for purpose is uncomfortable, paved with doubt, failures, and difficulty.
+Chadwick Boseman reminded them that it can lead to a more meaningful life.

 Chadwick Boseman’s life illustrates how on the other side of difficulty and life struggles lies your purpose.